 This part is going to be a bit tricky, so read carefully.
 Also, we strongly recommend using safety goggles for this step.

 First, you need to light the propane torch.
-Make sure you use the tip to heat the flux till it starts bubbling for the best results.
+Use the tip to heat the flux until it bubbles for the best results.
 Then, it would help if you kept moving the torch around to avoid overheating a particular area.

 9. Turn On The Water Supply